martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m a second year PhD Candidate in Economics at the Department of Economics and the Center for Regional Economic Development (CRED) at the University of Bern.
-My main research interests are in urban and regional economics with a focus on nutrition.
+I’m a second year PhD Candidate in Economics at the University of Bern.
+My  research interests are in econometrics.

 ## Work in Progress
-### Spatial Frictions in Consumption and Retail Competition (with Max von Ehrlich and Tobias Seidel)
-*Draft and slides available upon request*

-In this paper, we empirically quantify spatial consumption frictions and the degree of local retail competition.
-We exploit a unique data set including 1.5 billion daily transactions in combination with detailed characteristics of more than 3 million households.
-Our estimates are based on a quasi--experimental approach to estimate the causal effect of store openings.

-We find that a same-chain store opening in the proximity of households' residences reduces their expenditures at incumbent stores by 10% in the first month.
-Smaller effects for competitors suggest imperfect substitutability between retail chains.
-Exploiting more than 350 openings, we identify precise consumption gravity functions which allow us to quantify spatial consumption areas.
-We document significant heterogeneities across regions and socio-demographic groups, indicating substantial inequalities in consumption access.
+### Minimum Distance Estimation of Quantile Panel Data Models (with Blaise Melly)

+## Publications
+<ul>{% for post in site.publications %}
+    {% include archive-single-cv.html %}
+  {% endfor %}</ul>

 ## Conferences and Presentations
 * 2022
-     * *European Meeting of the Urban Economics Association*, London School of Economics.
-     * *Workshop of the Swiss Network on Public Economics*, KOF Swiss Economic Institute, ETH Zurich.
-     * *CRED Seminar*, Center for Regional Economic Development, University of Bern.
+     * *Brown Bag*, Department of Economics, University of Geneva.
+* 2020
     * *Brown Bag*, Department of Economics, University of Bern.

 ## Teaching Assistant
-* Public Economics, Spring 2021 & 2022
-* Tax Policy, Maximilian von Ehrlich, Fall 2020 & 2021
+* Econometrics II (Master), Fall 2020 & 2021
-* Applied Econometrics with R, Blaise Melly, Fall 2019
+* Time Series Analysis II (Master), Fall 2021
+* Econometrics I (Bachelor), Spring 2020
-* Introduction to Macroeconomics, Carlos Lenz, Spring 2018 & 2019
+* Essential Mathematics for Economists (Bachelor), Spring 2019
-* Money, Credit and Banking, Nils Herger, Fall 2018
-* Introduction to Microeconomics, Winand Emons, Spring 2018

 ## Education
 * Ph.D. in Economics, *University of Bern*, 2020-2024 (expected).
   * Swiss Program for Beginning Doctoral Students in Economics, *Study Center Gerzensee*, 2020-2021.
-* M.Sc. in International and Monetary Economics, *University of Bern*, 2018-2020.
+* M.Sc. in Economics, *University of Bern*, 2018-2020.
-  * Visiting Student, *Toulouse School of Economics*, 2020.
+  * Visiting Student, *University of Copenhagen*, 2019.
-* B.Sc. in Economics, *University of Bern*, 2015-2018.
+* B.Sc. in Economics, *University of Bern*, 2016-2018.
+* B.Sc. in Tourism, *HTW Chur, University of Applied Sciences*, 2013-2016.